 body issues and obsessive-compulsive behaviours

 relationship and family difficulties

 loss and bereavement

-From the start of my career, I have worked in roles that have focused upon enabling growth, change, and self-empowerment for individuals and communities.
+From the start of my career, I have worked in roles that have focused on enabling growth, change, and empowerment for individuals and communities.
 After completing my degree in applied theatre (educational, community and therapeutic contexts) I worked for a community education project supporting young people experiencing social and emotional challenges to reach their potential.

-Subsequently, I worked in higher education both as a lecturer and a disability practitioner where I developed a specialism in working with adults and young people with disabilities, long-term health conditions, neurodiversity, mental health and wellbeing challenges.
+Subsequently, I worked in higher education both as a lecturer and disability practitioner developing a specialism in working with disabled young people and adults, long-term health conditions, neurodivergence and learning differences, mental health and wellbeing challenges.
 These roles led me to develop invaluable skills and understanding of the power of authentic and enabling relationships and to complete my counselling and psychotherapy training at the Minster Centre.

 I am co-author/editor of Study Skills for Students with Dyslexia - Support for Specific Learning Differences (SpLDs) SAGE Publications based on my experience supporting students.

-I have authored a chapter in the recently published 3rd Edition of Lisa Cherry's The Brightness of Stars: Stories from Care Experienced Adults to Inspire Change.
+I have authored a chapter in the 3rd Edition of Lisa Cherry's The Brightness of Stars: Stories from Care Experienced Adults to Inspire Change.